ajsmth/rn-tools/packages/navigation/readme.md

 ### Rendering a stack inside of a tabbed screen

-Each tab can have its own stack by nesting the `Stack.Navigator` component
+Each tab can have its own stack by nesting the `Stack.Navigator` component.

+- `navigation.pushScreen` will still work relative by pushing to the relative parent stack of the screen.
+See the next section for how to push a screen onto a specific stack.

 ```tsx
 function MyTabs() {